 This is the first stage of the exam and you will not be allowed to take the COT skills evaluation if you don’t pass.
 If you’ve taken the COA exam, you’ll find this portion of the test familiar.
 For example, all the questions are multiple-choice and like the COA exam, you will have three hours to complete the test.

 The content areas covered by the questions is the same, but the proportion of questions about each area differs between tests.
 For example, while the content area "Ophthalmic Patient Services and Education” accounts for 16% of questions on the COA exam, this section only comprises 7% of the COT exam questions.
 On the other hand, “Ophthalmic Imaging” comprises 3% of the questions in the COA, but 7% in the COT.
 These changes are important and will help determine how you study, so be sure to check them out in detail.
 Refer to page 10 of JCAHPO’s “Certification and Recertification” PDF document for full information.

 The 2018 exam includes two new sub-content sections: Communications Skills and Administrative Duties.
-You can find a full description of the changes as well as a comparison to the old test on their PDF document “Certification and Recertification,” which is published by JCAHPO and is fully up-to-date.
+You can find a full description of the content areas on page 15 of their PDF document “Certification and Recertification,” which is published by JCAHPO and is fully up-to-date.
 This is also where you will find the application to take the exam.

 The COT Skills Evaluation